dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 add5(2); // alerts 7
 ```

 This code can be run at this [JSFiddle: JS Closures - Adder](https://jsfiddle.net/kmaida/qfvyofcs/).

 Both `add1` and `add5` are closures with different lexical environments storing different values for the `x` argument.

 ### Scope and Closures Takeaways

 Scope is something that many JS developers learn early on, but may not have had to _explain_ in words or with specific examples.
 Understanding scope is vital to writing good JavaScript.

 > **Note:** There is more to scope than we covered here.
-There are some great resources available to aid in achieving greater understanding, especially with regard to the [`this` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
+There are some great resources available to achieve greater understanding, especially with regard to the [`this` keyword](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this).
 See below for more links.

 Closures associate data with a function utilizing the lexical environment the function was declared in.